Tuesday, April 26, 2016

 THE PANAMA PAPERS AND UGANDA

-Earlier this week the publication of stories, implicating several world leaders – past and present, in secreting millions of dollars abroad brought into the full public glare the issue of off shore tax havens and how the rich and powerful are playing by different rules than the rest of us.
+Earlier this week the publication of stories, implicating several world leaders – past and present, in secreting millions of dollars abroad, brought into the full public glare the issue of off shore tax havens and how the rich and powerful are playing by different rules than the rest of us.

 The “Panama Papers” a treasure trove of documents, 11.5 million pages deep, that were leaked from a Panamanian law firm, Mossack Fonseca, which evidently has distinguished itself in secreting money away from the prying eyes of the public or the invasive fingers of governments.

 Imagine you are a big fish who has “eaten” a big frog or multinational company that just thinks they should not pay all the tax due to them or an independent consultant, not only making tonnes of cash on the side but who is keen not to make the sources of those incomes known.
-You get in touch with a lawyer – in this case Mossack Fonseca and the create a shell company domiciled in any number of tax havens around the world through which you can receive payment or pay out of.
+You get in touch with a lawyer – in this case Mossack Fonseca and they create a shell company domiciled in any number of tax havens around the world through which you can receive payment or pay out of.
 In this way you can become an employee of your shell company and receive payments in amounts that will not raise eyebrows or buy assets as a foreign company.

 So for instance I got paid $100,000 (I wish) for consultancy work I did in Switzerland, I would ask my employers to pay into my offshore account in the Bahamas, which account belongs to my company SmartBush Inc, which every so often may send me a check or gives me free use of its credit card or may buy property in Uganda or come in as an investor to buy privatised companies for a song.

-URA will not be the wiser as to my new income and I can enrich myself to no end tax free.
+URA will not be the wiser as to my new income and I can enrich myself to no end, tax free.

 On the other hand if my employers had sent it straight to my account here URA may claim as much 40 percent of my sh350m pay check or sh140m!!!